Pet insurance is actually a lot like car insurance.

 Note on Pre-Existing Issues

 The comparison of pet insurance and car insurance also helps us explain how pre-existing conditions work.
 There is no pet insurance company that covers pre-existing conditions.
-Many pet owners get confused because they associate pet health insurance with human health insurance.
+Many pet parents get confused because they associate pet health insurance with human health insurance.
 That’s why we bring it back to car insurance.

 Ask yourself this…